-    The high school level papers of ICAS Digital Technologies exams challenge and extend high-achieving school students while preparing them for specialist Digital Technologies subjects, careers in technology and an ever-changing digital world.
+The high school level paper of ICAS Digital Technologies challenges and extends high-achieving school students while preparing them for specialist Digital Technologies subjects, careers in technology and an ever-changing digital world.
 Students answer a variety of questions on topics such as digital systems, database concepts, web design and programming principles.

 Paper E (Year 7) assesses advanced content on topics such as information systems, integrated multimedia and online collaborative projects, as well as new areas such as data visualisation and basic programming principles.
 For example, questions may require students to interpret operating systems performance indicators, use concept mapping and brainstorming software, use an HTML editor, conduct complex data sorts, or conduct desk checking using test data.